illusion0001/illusion0001.github.io/_patches/NFS14-Orbis.md

 # Need for Speed: Rivals

-## Framerate Patch
+## Framerate Patch (Proof of Concept)

-Mostly a PoC, broken in so many ways it's unplayable.

 https://www.pcgamingwiki.com/wiki/Need_for_Speed_Rivals#High_frame_rate

-Needs exe to be recompiled with PC + Deltatime spec.
+~~Needs exe to be recompiled with PC + Deltatime spec.~~

-30 FPS Console Spec is very limited.

-- Deltatime is not used at all.
-Maybe cannot be re-enabled too.
-Causes timestep fixed bugs, see above.

-- Speeds up above 30FPS and not the other way around, see BF4 for this.
+Solved.
+Game can now be run at any FPS without slow down or speedups, although logics are mostly still borked.

 Author: [illusion](https://github.com/illusion0001)